Presented by: Dr. Sandy Kirk

 5. Perceived acidity in wine

 It is a combination of pH and TA but there are other factors.
 One tool that can be used in creating a wine with the correct perceived level of acidity is the Acidity Index.
-It is the total acid (g/L) – pH. of a wine There is a the table that describes the acidity index for various wines.
-An attempt will be made to attach it to this article when it becomes available.
-One of the best measures of perceived acidity is your palate when completing the final blending prior to bottling.
-When tasting the pH of a wine has little do with the sensation of acidity.
+It is the total acid (g/L) – pH. of a wine There is a separate document listed in this section of our website that describes the acidity index for various wines, but one of the best measures of perceived acidity is your palate when completing the final blending prior to bottling.
+When tasting a wine the pH has a lesser role in the sensation of acidity.
 Rather it is the acids originating in the grapes such as tartaric acid, malic acid, citric acid and succinic acids have a much greater influence.
 Each by themselves have a different flavor but no odor.
 When added to wine to wine during final blending they have the potential to change the aroma profile of the wine as well.

 6. High Brix musts and juice when starting fermentation